Gotham Independent Film Award for Best Ensemble Cast

 The Gotham Independent Film Award for Best Ensemble Cast was one of the annual Gotham Independent Film Awards awarded between 2005 and 2012.
 The award was called Gotham Independent Film Award for Best Ensemble Performance between 2008 and 2012.

-Since 2014, a similar award has been given as a special non-competitive award every year, except in 2019.
-From 2014 to 2018 it was presented as Special Jury Award – Best Ensemble Performance, since 2020 it has been presented as Ensemble Tribute.
+While this competitive award was retired in 2012, a non-competitive special award honoring one film's ensemble has been given at the Gotham Awards almost every year since 2014.
+From 2014 to 2018, it was presented as the Special Jury Award for Best Ensemble Performance, and since 2020, it has been presented under the name Ensemble Tribute.